gnojus/nec/README.md

 nec is intended to be zero-configuration tool.
 This means that it works alongside official [Nextcloud desktop client](https://github.com/nextcloud/desktop/).
-It parses the existing configuration and operates on the folders of local filesystem, synced with server. nec is made to be cross-platform, but only tested on KDE with kwallet.
+It parses the existing configuration and operates on the folders of local filesystem, synced with server. nec is made to be cross-platform, tested on Mac OS, Windows and linux.
+Linux works at least on KDE with kwallet and other libsecret backends.

 ### Commands